-The acalabrutinib arm showed significantly longer progression-free survival than the comparator arm chlorambucil + obinutuzumab.
+The acalabrutinib + obinutuzumab arm showed significantly longer progression-free survival than the comparator chlorambucil arm.

-The PFS endpoint is a combined endpoint composed of endpoints of the "Mortality" and "Morbidity" categories.
-The "Mortality" endpoint component is already assessed via the "overall survival" endpoint as an independent endpoint.
-The morbidity component "Disease progression" is assessed according to IWCL criteria and thus predominantly by means of laboratory parametric, imaging and haematological procedures.
+The PFS endpoint is a combined endpoint composed of endpoints of the "mortality" and "morbidity" categories.
+The "mortality" endpoint component is already assessed via the "overall survival" endpoint as an independent endpoint.
+The morbidity component "disease progression" is assessed according to IWCL criteria and thus predominantly by means of laboratory parametric, imaging and haematological procedures.
 Taking into consideration the aforementioned aspects, there are different views within the G-BA regarding the patient relevance of the endpoint PFS.
 The overall statement on the additional benefit remains unaffected.

-Fatique (FACIT-Fatique)
+Fatigue (FACIT-Fatigue)